 Here is where it will go:

 I created a cardboard template from the hatch I used - a BOMAR G7711-11 from Pompanette - they are listed in their online catalog under “access hatches”.
-I chose a black one - they also come in white.
+I chose a black one - they also come in white and silver.
 I made sure that the hatch would fit in the space - the hatch has quite a large “lip” (flange), and takes up almost the entire space - which I wanted (for easy access).
 I traced out the area to cut.

 I then used blue masking tape to further outline the area, and provide a surface to tape the “painters plastic” to (to keep any plastic bits out of the van).